Bigsy/clj-vsc-edn-json/ARCHITECTURE.md

 ## Core Components

 ### Command Registration
-- The extension registers two commands:
+- The extension registers three commands:
   1. `clj-vsc-formatter.jsonToEdn`
   2. `clj-vsc-formatter.ednToJson`
+  3. `clj-vsc-formatter.flatten`
-- Both commands are accessible through the editor context menu when text is selected
+- Both commands are accessible through a submenu called "EDN/JSON Convert" in the editor context menu when text is selected
 - Activation occurs when the extension is loaded via the `activate` function

 ### Core Functionality